sidm/laravel-subdivisions/README.md

 ## Example

-If you are using the Webpatser/laravel-countries package to use this in a form you can place the following in your controller:
+If you are using the Webpatser/laravel-countries package to use this in a form you can place the following in any controller:

     $countries = Countries::lists('name', 'id');
     $states = Subdivisions::where('country_id', '=', 840)->lists('region', 'id');